One-relator hierarchies: Graphs and one-relator complexes

-We will call subcomplexes of one-relator complexes that satisfy the hypothesis of Theorem \ref{freiheitssatz}, \emph{Magnus subcomplexes}.
+We will call subgraphs of one-relator complexes that satisfy the hypothesis of Theorem \ref{freiheitssatz}, \emph{Magnus subgraphs}.
 This is in analogy with \emph{Magnus subgroups}: if $G$ is a one-relator group with one-relator presentation $\langle \Sigma \mid r\rangle$, with $r$ cyclically reduced, then a Magnus subgroup for this presentation is a subgroup generated by a subset $\Lambda\subset \Sigma$ such that $r\notin \langle\Lambda\rangle<F(\Sigma)$.

-If $X$ is a one-relator complex and $A\subset X$ is a Magnus subcomplex, then $\pi_1(A)$ is a Magnus subgroup for some one-relator presentation of $\pi_1(X)$.
+If $X$ is a one-relator complex and $A\subset X$ is a Magnus subgraph, then $\pi_1(A)$ is a Magnus subgroup for some one-relator presentation of $\pi_1(X)$.
 We can see this by taking a spanning tree $T\subset \Gamma$ such that $T\cap A$ is a spanning tree for $A$.
 Then by contracting $T$, we obtain a presentation complex for a one-relator presentation of $\pi_1(X)$ in which $\pi_1(A)$ is a Magnus subgroup.

-If $B\subset X$ is another Magnus subcomplex and $A\cap B$ is connected, then, as above, we may obtain a one-relator presentation for $\pi_1(X)$ in which both $\pi_1(A)$ and $\pi_1(B)$ are Magnus subgroups.

-Now let $A, B\subset X$ be Magnus subcomplexes such that $A\cap B$ is not connected.
-Then by adding edges to $A, B$ so that $A\cap B$ is connected, we see that $\pi_1(A)*F$ and $\pi_1(B)*F$ are Magnus subgroups for some one-relator presentation of $\pi_1(X)*F$, where $F$ is a finitely generated free group.
-Consequently, we obtain the following lemma.
+If $B\subset X$ is another Magnus subgraphs and $A\cap B$ is connected, then, as above, we may obtain a one-relator presentation for $\pi_1(X)$ in which both $\pi_1(A)$ and $\pi_1(B)$ are Magnus subgroups.
+If $A\cap B$ is not connected, then this is no longer the case.
+Nevertheless, by adding edges to $A, B$ so that $A\cap B$ is connected, we see that $\pi_1(A)*F$ and $\pi_1(B)*F$ are Magnus subgroups for some one-relator presentation of $\pi_1(X)*F$, where $F$ is a finitely generated free group.

-\begin{lemma} Let $X = (\Gamma, \lambda)$ be a one-relator complex and let $A, B\subset X$ be Magnus subcomplexes.
-Then $\pi_1(A)$ and $\pi_1(B)$ are free factors (and hence strongly inert subgroups) of a pair of Magnus subgroups for some one-relator presentation of $\pi_1(X)*F$, where $F$ is a finitely generated free group. \end{lemma}

 The interactions between Magnus subgroups of one-relator groups are well understood.
 The following theorems are the main results in \cite{collins_04} and \cite{collins_08} respectively.